-In support of these objectives, the Panels believe management should appoint a new internationally recruited staff member on the level of the Program Leaders to oversee and coordinate the three advanced biology units (Genetic Resources, Biotechnology, Virology), the Agroecological Studies Unit, and the Seed Unit.
-At the outset, the holder of this position should concentrate on coordinating the work of the advanced units with the research plans of the commodity programs, which themselves would be responsible for commissioning any other upstream work needed from advanced institutions.
-Overall coordination of university contacts would then rest with the Initially, the new leader might also be responsible for supervision of Data Services, the Analytical Services Laboratory, and Station Operations, ensuring that they serve the research needs of the commodity programs efficiently and effectively.
-Therefore,
+In support of these objectives, the Panels believe management should appoint a new internationally recruited staff member on the level of the Program Leaders to oversee and coordinate the three biology Biotechnology, units (Genetic Resources, Virology), the Agroecological Studies Unit, and the Seed Unit the outset, the holder of this position should concentrate on coordinating the work of the advanced units with the research plans of the commodity programs, which themselves would be responsible for commissioning any other upstream work needed from advanced institutions Overall coordination of university contacts would Initially, the new leader might also be then rest with the DDGs responsible for supervision of Data Services, the Analytical Services Laboratory, and Station Operations, ensuring that they serve the research needs of the commodity programs efficiently and effectively Therefore,

-The Panels recommend the appointment of a Coordinator of Research Support to supervise the work of CIAT's advanced biology units, as well as all the other research services in the interim.
+The Panels recommend the appointment of a Coordinator of Research Support to supervise the work of CIAT's advanced biology units, as well as all the other research services in the interim

-At some later point when programs in these areas are mature, it may prove desirable to give these activities the status and increased autonomy of a "Program" and designate the person involved as Program Leader (or Director).
+At some later point when programs in these areas are mature, it may prove desirable to give these activities the status and increased autonomy of a Program" and designate the person involved as Program Leader (or Director)

-To promote coordination with the more immediate problem-solving work of the programs, the Panels suggest that informal committees involving the Program Leaders be established with respect to biotechnology, virology, and seed production, similar to the one already in place for genetic resources.
+To promote coordination with the more immediate problem-solving work of the programs, the Panels suggest that informal committees involving the Program Leaders be established with respect to biotechnology, virology, and seed production, similar to the one already in place for genetic resources

-3.3.4.
-Strengthening competence in disciplines

-CIAT's strategic plan asserts the intention to continue management of its research on the basis of multidisciplinary teams organized around single commodities and supported by specialized research units.
-However, the Center does raise the question as to how researchers in individual disciplines can maintain scientific excellence.
+3 3 4 Strengthening competence in disciplines CIAT's strategic plan asserts the intention to continue management of its research on the basis of multidisciplinary teams organized around single commodities and supported by specialized research units However, the Center does raise the question as to how researchers in individual disciplines can maintain scientific excellence

 One way it suggests is through publication in high-quality refereed journals, as was also recommended by the second EPR.
-The Panels noted that CIAT scientists turn out large numbers of publications-about 300 in 1987-with 12% published in international journals and most of the remainder in CIAT-sponsored publications.
+The Panels noted that CIAT scientists turn out large numbers of publications-about 300 in 1987-with 12% published in international journals and most of the remainder in CIAT-sponsored publications

 CIAT argues rightly that its mandate is to produce improved technology.
 Nonetheless, its task is also to contribute to scientific leadership in tropical agricultural science and to scientific thinking that has global applicability.
-Thus, the Panels endorse the encouragement of increased publication in refereed journals included in the CIAT "Policies and Procedures Manual" (No. 1.08 of 15 July 1985) and inclusion of this item in the personal evaluation form, and suggest that management devise other specific means for accomplishing this objective.
+Thus, the Panels endorse the encouragement of increased publication in refereed journals included in the CIAT "Policies and Procedures Manual (No 108 of 15 July 1985) and inclusion of this item in the personal evaluation form, and suggest that management devise other specific means for accomplishing this objective

 Another way the Center could strengthen competence in disciplines would be to provide opportunities for intradisciplinary interaction.
-This occurs naturally in the advanced biology units; more effort will be required to bring it about with respect to scientists attached to the commodity programs.
-Measures might include: encouraging scientists to set aside some research time for collaboration on an opportunity or a problem area with potential benefit to more than one program, encouraging regular attendance at disciplinary meetings, and informal workshops to focus on new findings or new methodologies in a given discipline.
+This occurs naturally in the advanced biology units, more effort will be required to bring it about with respect to scientists attached to the commodity programs.
+Measures might include encouraging scientists to set aside some research time for collaboration on an opportunity or a problem area with potential benefit to more than one program, encouraging regular attendance at disciplinary meetings, and informal workshops to focus on new findings or new methodologies in a given discipline knowledge in a particular segment of science will have to be determined.
+In the final analysis, however, the personality and ambitions of the individual scientist will probably be a decisive factor in settling this issue.